iridium-browser/website/_posts/2018-02-26-updated-faq.md

 style: style1
 ---

-We have updated our 'frequently asked questions' page and with some new entries;
+We have updated our "Frequently Asked Questions" page and with some new entries;
-**Why extensions do not update automatically and why does the extensions panel not fully work?**
+**Why do extensions not update automatically and why does the extensions panel not fully work?**
 **Is Iridium Browser open source?**

 Check out the updated [FAQ]({{ '/faq' | relative_url }} "Iridium Browser - frequently asked questions").